ProyectoIntegrador2018/e_sports_ai/DEPLOYMENT.md

 ## Start a Bot vs. Bot Match
 Enable Dota 2 console by adding -console launching options.

 For bot vs. bot match to work, the example script need to be modified.
 Open hero_selection.lua and you can see the script tries to select 0-4 for radiant and 5-9 for dire.
 However, this is only true if you are in the game.
-For bot vs. bot match, 0-1 is reserved (maybe for coaches?) so radiant is 2-6 and dire is 7-11.
+For bot vs. bot match, 0-1 is reserved so radiant is 2-6 and dire is 7-11.

 Create a lobby (Play Dota -> Create Lobby) and edit lobby settings.
 Choose Local Dev Script for Radiant and choose any difficulty except none.
 Also tick Enable Cheats.